blueskyletters/blueskyletters.github.io/_posts/2020-12-26-the-unlikely-pilgrimage-of-harold-fry-book-review.md

 ![](/uploads/the-unlikely-pilgrimage.jpg)

-I do not know how to express the valuable thoughts that this book gifted me.
-Anyways, this piece of writing is one from the heart.
-Here are some beautiful thoughts in her own words:
+Harold's journey is both physical and metaphorical.
+Here are some beautiful quotes on journeys, hope,

 _“If we don't go mad once in a while, there's no hope.”_

 _“You got up, and you did something.
 And if trying to find a way when you don't even know you can get there isn't a small miracle; then I don't know what is.”_

 _“If we can't accept what we don't know, there really is no hope.”_

+_“But maybe it's what the world needs.
+A little less sense, and a little more faith.”_

 _“You could be ordinary and attempt something extraordinary, without being able to explain it in a logical way.”_